Why Study Abroad?

 - Assist in wildlife care at the rehab center, including exams, treatments, surgeries, and necropsies

-- Learn first-hand how humans, livestock and wildlife co-exist
+- Learn first-hand how humans, livestock, and wildlife coexist in Uganda

-- Discussions with experts on Uganda's zoonotic and non-communicable environmental threats to humans and animals
+- Discussions with government and veterinary experts on Uganda's zoonotic and non-communicable environmental threats to human and animals